This post aims to describe the ethnicity data available in the IDI and improve understanding about the challenges of using it.

 References

 Bycroft, C, Reid, G, McNally, J, Gleisner, F (2016).
 Identifying Māori populations using administrative data: A comparison with the census.
-Available from https://www.stats.govt.nz/research/identifying-maori-populations-using-administrative-data-a-comparison-with-the-census-2
+Available fromhttps://www.stats.govt.nz/research/identifying-maori-populations-using-administrative-data-a-comparison-with-the-census-2

 Crengle S, Lay-Yee R, Davis P, Pearson J. 2005.
 A Comparison of Māori and Non-Māori Patient Visits to Doctors: The National Primary Medical Care Survey (NatMedCa): 2001/02.
 Report 6.
 Wellington: Ministry of Health.

 Cormack D (2010).
 The practice and politics of counting: ethnicity data in official statistics in Aotearoa/New Zealand.
 Wellington: Te Rōpū Rangahau Hauora a Eru Pōmare.
 Cormack, D, & McLeod, M (2010).
-Available fromhttp://www.otago.ac.nz/wellington/otago600095.pdf
+Available from http://www.otago.ac.nz/wellington/otago600095.pdf

 Cormack D & McLeod M. (2010).
 Improving and maintaining quality in ethnicity data collections in the health and disability sector.
 Te Rōpū Rangahau Hauora a Eru Pōmare: Wellington.
 Available from http://natlib.govt.nz/records/22945073?search%5Bpath%5D=items&search%5Btext%5D=Improving+and+maintaining+quality+in+ethnicity+data+collections+in+the+health+and+disability+sector